library(MASS)

 argument of avg_predictions()

-), a custom hypothesis function must accept the same data frame that we obtain when calling a function without the hypothesis
+.
+As stated in the function manual,2 custom hypothesis functions must accept the same data frame that we obtain when calling a function without the hypothesis

 , term